Gentildonna: 2012: three-year-old season

 Gentildonna began her three-year-old season by winning the Grade 3 Shinzan Kinen against male horses over one mile at Kyoto in January and then finished fourth to Hana's Goal in the Tulip Sho at Hanshin Racecourse in March.

 On 8 April, Gentildonna contested the first leg of the Fillies' Triple Crown, the Oka Sho over one mile at Hanshin.
 Starting at odds of 3.9/1, she won by half a length from Verxina.
 Gentildonna and Verxina met again in the Yushun Himba (the Japanese Oaks) on 20 May at Tokyo Racecourse.
 As Gentildonna's regular jockey Yasunari Iwata was on a 4-day suspension in NHK Mile Cup he was replaced by Yuga Kawada.
-Verxina was preferred in the betting, But Gentildonna won by five lengths to claim the second leg of the Triple Crown.
+Verxina was preferred in the betting, but Gentildonna won by five lengths to claim the second leg of the Triple Crown.

 After a break of almost four months, Gentildonna returned to contest the Rose Stakes at Hanshin and won by one and a half lengths from Verxina.
 At Kyoto on 14 October, Gentildonna completed the Triple Crown and defeated Verxina for the fourth time in a row when prevailing by a nose in the Shuka Sho.
 She is the fourth Japanese Triple Crown winner after Apapane in 2010.
 On 24 November, Gentildonna faced an international field in the Japan Cup a race which had never been won by a three-year-old filly.
 Her rivals included the 2011 Japanese Horse of the Year Orfevre and the Prix de l'Arc de Triomphe winner Solemia.
-Ridden by Yasunari Iwata and despite coming from a very wide barrier draw of 15, Gentildonna won by a nose form Orfevre.
+Ridden by Yasunari Iwata and despite coming from a very wide barrier draw of 15, Gentildonna won by a nose from Orfevre.
 There was a protest made for interference by the connections of Orfevre, and Gentildonna had to wait 20 long minutes until her triumph was confirmed, at the cost of subsequent 2-day suspension to Iwata.